EternityForest/AnyoneCanDoIt/README.md

 playing fast and loose, doing things the hard way lifestyle.
 When someone says they can't do something your way, listen to them.

+### False Resolution By Unusual Tasks
+FRBUT is a phenomenon I propose to explain a common source of mistakes.

+The effect occurs when a set of routine tasks are interrupted by an unusual task or sudden difficulty in a routine task.

+Upon completion of the unusual task, one has spent as much or more time on it as they would have on the routine tasks.

+Therefore they experience most of the same conditions they would, had the unusual task not occurred, and had they completed all routine tasks.

+As this time was spent not thinking at all of routine tasks, conditions are perfect to forget that there were any tasks at all besides the sudden unusual one.

+This effect could possibly be prevented by rigorous use of checklists, as crossing off the unusual item provides a chance to review the usual items, by completing all routine tasks first, or by habitually treating task completion as a danger point, opposite of the normal connotations of completing a task.

 ### Nothing to prove

 If you don't want to do something, and it doesn't need to be done, there's